Breazile/MandoPuter/README.md

 ### 1. Feather / ItsyBitsy Setup

-- Install CircuitPython V4, which you can get from [here](https://circuitpython.org/board/feather_m4_express/) and there is a handy guide on [installing CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)
+- Install CircuitPython V6, which you can get from [here](https://circuitpython.org/board/feather_m4_express/) and there is a handy guide on [installing CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)
-- The 1.3" OLED driver requires CircuitPython V5 (currently in beta), and will not work with V4
+- The 1.3" OLED driver requires CircuitPython V5 or newer, and will not work with V4

 Setup the Feather M4 first before you start soldering anything.
 Make sure the basics work just in case you damage the board during soldering.
 The primary guide to the Feather is [here](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51), but you can skip ahead to the [CircuitPython setup](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/circuitpython).
 Plugging the Feather into USB will power the board, you don't need a battery yet.
 If you have the battery connected when powered via USB it will charge.
 Power management details are [here](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/power-management).
 Do not use alkaline or NiMH batteries and connect to the battery port - this will destroy the LiPoly charger and there's no way to disable the charger.
 Do not use 7.4V RC batteries on the battery port - this will destroy the board.